-On September 4, 2020, San Francisco closed County Jail #4 ("CJ4").
-The closure is the culmination of years of effort by community advocates and City leaders.
+On September 4, 2020, San Francisco functionally closed County Jail #4 (CJ4).
+People will no longer be housed or held in CJ4 though the kitchen will remain in-use until the remodel of the County Jail #2 (CJ2) kitchen is complete, anticipated by the spring of 2021.
+CJ4 closure is the culmination of years of effort by community advocates and City leaders.

-This final report summarizes actions taken in response to Ordinance 80-20, which directed the closure of County Jail Number #4 ("CJ4") and established the Safety and Justice Challenge (SJC) Subcommittee of the San Francisco Sentencing Commission (Sentencing Commission) to plan for the reduction of the City's daily jail population and the closure of CJ4.

-This final report on CJ4 closure includes progress and data on the current jail population, updates on measures and strategies implemented across justice agencies, mitigation activities related to the Novel Coronavirus (COVID-19), and outstanding challenges and next steps.
+This final report summarizes actions taken in response to Ordinance 80-20, which directed the closure of CJ4 and established the Safety and Justice Challenge (SJC) Subcommittee of the San Francisco Sentencing Commission (Sentencing Commission) to plan for the reduction of the City's daily jail population and the closure of CJ4.
+The report includes progress and data on the current jail population, updates on measures and strategies implemented across justice agencies, mitigation activities related to the Novel Coronavirus (COVID-19), and outstanding challenges and next steps.